Helvia/rag-buddy/python/scripts/README.md

 Your use case involves RAG with the generation of a single citation within the response.

-Python and pip installed in your system.
-Pipenv installed, if not execute $ pip install virtualenv
+Python and pip installed in your system. pipenv installed, if not execute $ pip install pipenv

-Activate the virtualenv using $ pipenv shell

-Download the necessary packages using $ pipenv install
+Download the necessary packages and create the pipenv using $ pipenv install

+Activate the pipenv using $ pipenv shell

 Create a Cache
 To begin using RAG-Buddy, a new project must be created.
 If you haven’t set up a project yet, follow these steps:

-Visit the [RAG-Buddy Dashboard]('https://rag-buddy.dev.helvia.ai/login') at RAG-Buddy Dashboard and sign up for an account if you don’t already have one.
+Visit the [RAG-Buddy Console]('https://www.ragbuddy.ai/') and sign up for an account if you don’t already have one.

 Once you’re signed in:

-On your dashboard, click [Create a new project].
+On your console, click [Create a new project].
 Name your project.
 Select OpenAI:ADA2 as your embedding model.
 Select OpenAI Chat Completions API as your LLM provider.
-Select the 'RAG' cache type
+Select the 'RAG+Citation' cache type.
 Click Create Project to create your project.
 Next, you’ll need an API key for your cache: